AleksaZatezalo/Impersonator-Shell/README.md

 # Impersonator Shell

 The Impersonator Shell aims to be a fortified version of netcat that allows security engineers to manipulte tokens and impersonate users.
 The binary is named after the Windows privilege that many kernal exploits use administrative access, the `SeImpersonatePrivilege`.
-It can provide security engineers with a administrative shell when running within the context of of a user who has the `SeImpersonatePrivelege` Privelege enabled.
+It can provide security engineers with a administrative shell when running within the context of of a user who has the `SeImpersonatePrivelege` Privilege enabled.

 ## Impersonator Shell?
 Why Bother?